Last updated July 21, 2017

 2. How do you register for a sales tax permit in Florida?

-Registration can be done online via Florida’s Registration and Account Maintenance portal.
-Alternatively, the sales tax permit form can be printed and sent in.
+You can register online via Florida’s Registration and Account Maintenance portal.

 3. What information do you need to register for a sales tax permit in Florida?